openvinotoolkit/model_server/docs/python_support/reference.md

 Model Server receives requests and sends responses on gRPC inferface via KServe API which defines [expected data types for tensors](https://github.com/kserve/kserve/blob/master/docs/predict-api/v2/required_api.md#tensor-data-types).
 On the other hand Python [Buffer Protocol](https://docs.python.org/3/c-api/buffer.html#buffer-protocol) requires `format` to be specified as [struct format characters](https://docs.python.org/3/library/struct.html#format-characters).

-In order to let users work with KServe types without enforcing the usage of struct format characters on the client side, model server attempts to do the mapping as follows:
+In order to let users work with KServe types without enforcing the usage of struct format characters on the client side, model server attempts to do the mapping as follows when creating `Tensor` objects from the request:

 | KServe Type   | Format Character |
 | :------------ |:----------------:|